sstraust/simpleweb/README.md

 It takes a few seconds (10 or so) after emacs starts up before the server is ready.

+If you don't want to turn it on for every load, you can use the command ```simpleweb-simplify-page``` from inside a eww buffer insted.

 #### Debugging
 debugging: if things don't happen the way you expect them to check the ```*Messages*``` and the ```*simplify-web-server*``` buffer.